Skip to main content

 }

-ease-in-out starts the animation slowly, accelerates in the middle, and then slows down again at the end.
+ease-in-out starts the animation slowly, speeds up in the middle, and ends slowly again.

 Delaying Animation with animation-delay